 AuthorsFernando O’leary, Pedro Domingues, Pedro Faria

-From the architect.
+Text description provided by the architects.
 There were two young friends who bought an apartment on the ground floor of a building in Vila Madalena neighborhood.
 Although life there is intense, it keeps some bucolic aspects of São Paulo residential neighborhoods.

 They started often having young people like them, some Brazilian and some foreigners, as guests in the small room in the back for a short while.
 Then they noticed that they could use the room to receive guests with much more comfort.

 The name “Puxadinho” was chosen because it refers to a kind of informal building very common in Brazilian cities and, simultaneously, it was a nice way of identifying the peculiar feature of the building, enclosed to the previously existing one.